Peter Elliott (New Zealand actor): Early life

 Elliott was born in the Christchurch suburb of Upper Riccarton, and was educated at Linwood High School.
 He was involved in amateur dramatics in Christchurch, and found work in set construction for television when he was 22.
-He joined the Court Theatre in Christchurch in 1980, aged 23.
+He joined the Court Theatre in Christchurch in 1981, aged 25.

 Shortland Street

 Elliott played a pivotal role as Dr David Kearney, clinic director.
 In this era of Shortland Street, storylines were externally driven, with challenges and topical events emanating from Central (Hospital), the Ministry (of Health), and the wider community.

-Along with key characters Rachel McKenna and Dr Chris Warner, the character of Dr David Kearney formed the key anchors of the show.
+Along with key characters Rachel McKenna and Dr Chris Warner, the character of Dr David Kearney formed one of the key anchors of the show.

 Get Ready, Get Thru campaign

-Elliott also fronts the Get Ready, Get Thru campaign for NZ Civil Defence.
-This is a highly visible campaign on national TV, for which he was chosen to be a respected and well-known figure.
+Elliott also fronted the Get Ready, Get Thru campaign for NZ Civil Defence.
+This was a highly visible campaign on national TV, for which he was chosen as a respected and well-known figure.

 Other work

 Becoming widely known first on 1980s soap Gloss, Elliott was nominated for 'Best Actor' playing the scheming character Rex Redfern.
-Gloss was a seminal NZ drama/ soap opera, one of the first local productions to achieve NZ-wide fame & audience.
+Gloss was a seminal New Zealand drama and soap opera, one of the first local productions to achieve New Zealand-wide fame and audience.
 In 1987 he appeared in the TVNZ mini-series Erebus: The Aftermath.

 Winning a Qantas award for 2009 telemovie Until Proven Innocent, he was also nominated Best Presenter at the TV Guide Television Awards 2002 for Captain's Log.
 He has appeared in a number of films.
+He won 'Best Presenter' Award at the 2015 Film and TV Awards for "Explorers" series for TVOne.

-Elliott also has a strong & long-standing career on stage, performing for over 23 years.
-He covers the range from Shakespeare to pantomime, and works frequently with notable directors such as Simon Prast.
+Elliott also has a strong & long-standing career on stage, performing for over 40 years.
+He covers the range from Shakespeare to pantomime, and works frequently with notable directors such as Simon Prast Elric Hooper, Jonathan Hardy, Raymond Hawthorne and Shane Bosher..

 He was also the corporate voice for New Zealand's leading talk radio station Newstalk ZB up until 2011.
+In 2014, Elliott was the presenter of The Art of The Architect, a TVNZ-commissioned series detailing local architectural projects.

 In the 2021 New Years Honours, Elliott was appointed an Officer of the New Zealand Order of Merit, for services to the performing arts and baseball.